chaos-mesh/website/versioned_docs/version-2.7.3/use-grafana-data-source.md

 ## Query

-The data source plugin looks at the Chaos Mesh through the lens of events, and the following options are responsible for filtering the different events:
+The data source plugin looks at Chaos Mesh through the lens of events, and the following options are responsible for filtering the different events:

 - **Object ID**

-  > Filter by object uuid.
+  > Filter by object UUID.

 - **Namespace**

-  > Filter by different namespace.
+  > Filter by namespace.

 - **Name**